After you have created a configuration file for RapidDeploy, you can upload it to the WatchGuard website.

 Upload the Configuration File

 You upload the configuration file to the Product Details for the device.
 Because the configuration file does not include the Device Management user account passphrases, you must set the passphrases to use on the device when you upload the file.
+For more information about passphrases, see About RapidDeploy Passphrases.

 To upload the configuration file for RapidDeploy: